 CHARLOTTE, N.C. — At WCNC Charlotte, we are focusing our coronavirus coverage on facts, not fear.
 We aim to give our viewers the information they need from officials to best protect themselves during the COVID-19 pandemic.

-- Cases in Mecklenburg County: 3,858 Mecklenburg County residents have tested positive for COVID-19 and 89 deaths have been reported.
+- Cases in Mecklenburg County: 22,304 Mecklenburg County residents have tested positive for COVID-19 and 239 related deaths have been reported.
 During the past week, an average of 170 people with confirmed COVID-19 infections were hospitalized at acute care facilities in the county.

 North Carolina cases of COVID-19